The 2024 NEOF Pilot Project Grants Competition for Early Career Researchers will open in 2024.

 The NERC Environmental Omics Facility provides access to omics capabilities (Genomics, Metabolomics and Proteomics) to the UK environmental research community.

 Applicants should make clear the relevance of the work to NERC’s strategic remit and how the proposal would promote their transition towards being an independent researcher, develop their career or provide pilot data that will lead to further work and/or proposals for full funding.
-A second call for more established researchers will be announced in 2021.
+More established researchers should apply to the NEOF Pilot Independent competition.

 Applicants should note the following:

-- Samples suitable for analysis (i.e. meeting minimum quality and quantity requirements) must be delivered to NEOF by Wednesday 15th December 2021; failure to deliver suitable samples to the NEOF by the submission deadline will result in funding being withdrawn.
+- Samples suitable for analysis (i.e. meeting minimum quality and quantity requirements) must be delivered to NEOF by Monday 2 December 2024; failure to deliver suitable samples to the NEOF by the submission deadline will result in funding being withdrawn.